danforthcenter/persistent_homology/README.md

 ## Analysis

-Diagram files should be stored in their own directory and must each have a .txt extension.
+Diagram files should be stored in their own directory.
 An example setup might look like:

 ```
-- analysis1
   - diagrams
     - diagram0001.txt
     - diagram0002.txt